-Each of Messrs.
-Hart and Merrill is considered an "interested person" (as defined in the 1940 Act) of the Company because of his respective relationship with us, our Adviser or affiliated persons of the Adviser (each, an "Interested Director").
+Each of Ms. Pace and Mr. Jenkins is considered an "interested person" (as defined in the 1940 Act) of the Company because of his or her respective relationship with us, our Adviser or affiliated persons of the Adviser (each, an "Interested Director").